bthurber/kmm-scale/blogpost/kmm1-1.md

 ![](images/1000020100000390000001297BDAEBAF8E447190.png)

-As we started the spokes installation in the period between 12:17 and 12:23 we can also see that after the initial setup of the hub and some activity during the spokes installation, the usage of resources is more or less steady, we can see a bump to a new level around 13:30, but this was once all the activity for deployment has finished.
+As we started the spokes installation in the period between 12:17 and 12:23, we see that after the initial setup of the hub and some activity during the spokes installation, the usage of resources is more or less steady however there is a bump around 13:30.
+This occured after all the activity for deployment was finished.

-We can compare this pattern as well with the SNO's resources usage:
+We compare this pattern with the SNO's resources usage:

 ![](images/1000020100000390000001565907347C7C4CBB7C.png)

 ![](images/10000201000003A2000001567041AB958D7DFBBC.png)

-The SNOs were already active but without too much load in RAM or CPU, as a big part of the installation is just deploying the required components in the clusters.
+The SNO's were active but without too much load in RAM or CPU as a big part of the installation is just deploying the required components in the clusters.

-If we focus on the average graphs to avoid the spikes of regular activity we can see some patterns:
+If we focus on the average graphs to avoid the spikes of regular activity, patterns emerge:

 ![](images/10000201000003900000012337A1285C8DD5EB0A.png)

 ![](images/10000201000003980000012906353036F284D06C.png)

-And for the spokes:
+...and for the spokes:

 ![](images/1000020100000399000001290AEB14BCFD6D50C6.png)

 ![](images/10000201000003900000012186A6259F523EA553.png)

-In general, Hub has been unaffected, and in the SNOs, we have a bit more activity in average and RAM usage, but if we check the numbers it's around 200Mb of RAM usage in difference, so not a big deal in terms of resource consumption.
+In general, the Hub cluster has been unaffected and for the SNO's, there is a bit more activity in average and RAM usage.
+If we check the numbers it's around 200Mb of RAM usage in difference.
+A small difference in terms of resource consumption.

-In terms of KMM controllers, we can see it really clearly here:
+For KMM controllers, we can see it really clearly here:

 ![](images/10000201000003900000012240AD8E1F19996B05.png)

-The number of KMM controllers increased in a really short period of time and got to the total number of operative SNOs
+The number of KMM controllers increased in a really short period of time as deployed to the total number of operative SNO's.

 ## Module installation

-Now that KMM has been installed, we need to actually deploy a module, this will cause KMM to compile it, and prepare the relevant images that the Spokes will consume.
+Now that KMM has been installed, we need to actually deploy a module.
+This causes KMM to compile it and prepare the relevant images that the spokes will consume.

 The module used for this test is a really simple module called [kmm-kmod](https://github.com/rh-ecosystem-edge/kernel-module-management/tree/main/ci/kmm-kmod) which is part of the KMM project.
 It just prints a “Hello World” and a “Goodbye World” message to the kernel log but it is suitable for testing building and loading kernel modules with KMM like any other ‘production’ module would be.

-In our case, we first got the module compiled and installed prior to our testing so that we can compare the workload increase when the module is already prepared in the hub and ready for distribution.
+In our case, the kernel module is compiled and installed prior to our testing so that we can compare the workload increase when the module is already prepared in the hub and ready for distribution.

-In this case, the container that was already working in the HUB started to be deployed and we can check the count change here:
+The container that was already working in the HUB started to be deployed and we can check the count change here:

 ![](images/100002010000039A00000129E8776215C8E330D1.png)

-Around 13:30, all SNOs got the module container up and running and repeated the graphs provided earlier for the whole period, we can see that hub increased memory usage
+Around 13:30, all SNO's deployed and started the module container.
+After repeating the graphs provided earlier for the whole period, we can see that the hub increased memory usage:

 ![](images/1000020100000390000001297BDAEBAF8E447190.png)

 ![](images/10000201000003980000012906353036F284D06C.png)

-And for the spokes:
+...and for the spokes:

 ![](images/1000020100000399000001290AEB14BCFD6D50C6.png)

 ![](images/10000201000003900000012186A6259F523EA553.png)

-As we can see that once KMM was installed, a bump in the memory (under 200Mb) happened, but no appreciable change once the module was loaded.
+Once KMM was installed, a bump in the memory (under 200Mb) happened but no appreciable change once the module was loaded.

-Note that in this situation, the hub creates the module (compilation, etc), builds the image, and then ACM does the deployment to the spokes.
+Note that in this situation, the hub creates the module (compilation, etc), builds the image, and then ACM deploys to the spokes.

-From the numbers, we see that 100% of the operative SNOs deployed the KMM controller and loaded the module within a really short timeframe with no noticeable impact.
+From the numbers, we see that 100% of the operative SNO's deployed the KMM controller and loaded the module within a really short timeframe with no noticeable impact.

 ## Module upgrade

-One of the tests we wanted to perform was to get SNOs to do a kernel upgrade, in this way, we can test KMM by doing the new module compilation itself and then, delivering the updated kernel module to the spoke clusters.
+One of the tests performed was to upgarade the kernel on the SNO's.
+This triggers KMM by doing the new module compilation and delivers the updated kernel module to the spoke clusters.

-This, of course, has an implication… a way to get a newer kernel on the SNO nodes… is by actually upgrading OpenShift itself.
+The kernel upgrade is performed as part of an OpenShift upgrade.
+In the testing we performed a cluster upgrade on each SNO, spoke cluster.

-This, which might sound easy, means having to mirror the required images for the newer OpenShift release, apply an ICSP to all the SNOs, as well as adding the signatures for validating the new image, and of course, launch the upgrade itself.
+This, which might sound easy, means having to mirror the required images for the newer OpenShift release, apply an ICSP to all the SNO's, as well as adding the signatures for validating the new image, and of course, launch the upgrade itself.

-The Hub started the upgrade at 16:20, moving from a starting OpenShift version 4.12.3 to the final version 4.12.6 which was previously mirrored, with the relevant signatures added, etc.
+The Hub started the upgrade at 16:20, starting with an OpenShift version 4.12.3 to the final version 4.12.6 which was previously mirrored, with the relevant signatures added, etc.

-The upgrade took around 90 minutes in total for the Hub, and once the Hub moved to 4.12.6, it recompiled the Kernel module.
+The upgrade took around 90 minutes in total for the Hub, and once the Hub upgraded to 4.12.6, it recompiled the Kernel module.

-In our tests, we tested manually on the first SNO (sno0001), and once validated, this was launched for all the remaining and active nodes.
+In our tests, we manually tested on the first SNO and once validated, this was launched for all the remaining and active nodes.

 The timing was the following:

-- 18:22 First SNO (sno0001) and others start applying YAML for version signatures and for ICSP (just missing the upgrade itself).
+- 18:22 First SNO (sno0001) and others start applying YAML for version signatures and for ICSP (just missing the upgrade itself)
-- 18:24 script to launch all the upgrades in parallel started.
+- 18:24 script to launch all the upgrades in parallel started
-- 19:38: 1500 updated, 249 in progress.
+- 19:38 1500 updated, 249 in progress
-- 19:49: 4 nodes failed the OpenShift Upgrade.
+- 19:49 4 nodes failed the OpenShift Upgrade
-- 22:51: all SNOs, including the failing ones, are upgraded to 4.12.6.
+- 22:51 all SNO's, including the failing ones, are upgraded to 4.12.6

 Out of the total count, 4 nodes didn't come back (API not responding), a manual reboot of the SNO's got them into API responding, and apparently good progress towards finishing the upgrade to the 4.12.6 release.

 The upgrade itself, as it took time, caused no appreciable load on the Hub itself, but as highlighted, several SNO hosts did not perform the upgrade properly.

-Finally as just a confirmation about what we were expecting:
+Finally as just a confirmation about what was expected:

 ![](images/100002010000073B0000014166BB9D50586F35D5.png)